 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

 In this article, we are going to explore what Requirements Traceability Matrix is according to project management certification courses.

 Each requirement is written down in the matrix.
 Its evolution, how it is fulfilled, which deliverable fulfills the requirement etc. can be seen in the matrix as well.

 Requirements Traceability Matrix is usually in a form of table which includes IDs per requirement, source of requirements, responsible for requirement, status…etc. Most of the corporate companies have a template for Requirements Traceability Matrix and requirements are tracked over RTM throughout the project starting from project initiation until project closure.

-This figure below shows a sample requirements traceability matrix.
+This figure below shows a sample.
 As you see the top 3 rows show high-level information about the project.
 Project title, cost center, and project description.
 Now let’s see each column of the RTM and their objectives one-by-one.

 - Project title and project description can be seen in project charter as well.

 - The cost center is a new concept.
 In the corporate companies, project costs are generally controlled by cost centers.
 Procured materials, the cost of resources, expenses are accrued in this cost center.
 Also, the budget provided by the sponsor is tied to this cost center.
 Finance team sees and reports inflows and outflows from this cost center and last status of the budget is controlled with the help of this cost center.